DragonSenses/Algorithms/LeetCode/295-find-median-from-data-stream/problem.md

 ### **Space Complexity**: `O(n)`
 - **Linear Storage**: All elements are stored in a single array (`number[]` or `ArrayList<Integer>`), which grows linearly with the number of insertions.
 - **No Auxiliary Structures**: Aside from the main list, no additional data structures are used, keeping space usage minimal and proportional to input size.

+# Heap Approach

+Previous approaches taught us that:
+1. Constant-time median retrieval is possible if we maintain direct access to the middle elements.
+2. Efficient insertion is key to keeping the system performant under frequent updates.

+But here's the deeper insight:
+**We don’t need to keep the entire input sorted—just enough structure to consistently access the median.**

+This leads us to heaps (priority queues), which offer:
+- **Logarithmic-time insertion**
+- **Constant-time access to min or max elements**